 Parting of the Ways

-By far the most traveled frontier route West was a common trail shared by Oregon-bound and California-bound settlers, as well as the Utah-bound for a large portion of the journey.
+By far the most traveled frontier route West was a common northern trail shared by those bound for Oregon, California and Utah.
+(The Santa Fe Trail was a southern route.)
 Oregon- and California-bound settlers most often started their journey in Missouri near Independence and traveled through Kansas, Nebraska, and Wyoming territories to South Pass.
 Mormon settlers came through Iowa and joined the trail usually near Fort Laramie, Wyoming, where they would continue to South Pass.
 So, for a significant part of the journey, the Oregon Trail, California Trail, and Mormon Trek Trail followed the same path.

 At South Pass, Wyoming, nestled between two peaks in the Rocky Mountains 18 miles past the Continental Divide, travelers parted ways to their final destinations.
 Most travelers had spent three to four harrowing months together on the trail and had built deep friendships forged in life and death experiences.
 But, when they parted, they most likely would never see each other again.